 Table of Contents

 Get ready and expect everything from open-air bars, Mayan ruins, and white sugary beaches while you’re in this part of Mexico.

-As you would imagine looking at photos of the place, there is a fair amount to enjoy when you come to a place like Tulum, not just the beach.
+As you’d imagine looking at photos of the place, there is a fair amount to enjoy when coming to a place like Tulum, not just beaches.

 Where is Tulum, Mexico?

-Not only is Tulum one of the top places to visit in Mexico, but the tiny town also sits just north of the Belizean border is a tropical paradise.
+Not only is Tulum one of the top places to visit in Mexico, but the tiny town also sits north of the Belizean border – it’s a tropical paradise.

 When looking at most maps, you see that the Riviera Maya covers most of Mexico’s Caribbean coast.